Humans Subjects Research - Institutional Review Board (IRB)

 SJSU Researchers: Getting Started

-- Make sure you have completed a preliminary training course if you are a faculty or staff member submitting your own protocol or supervising
+- Make sure you have completed a training course if you are a faculty or staff member submitting your own protocol or supervising

 student research.
 The training is also recommended but not mandatory for students.